 - Meaningful Name: At least part of the device used to open the locked doors is appropriately branded "Icarus".

 - Men Are the Expendable Gender: Inverted.
 Only male crew members survive the episode.

-- Oh, Crap: "Burn with me..."
-Dialed Up to Eleven near the end.
-"Burn with me, Martha..."
+- "Burn with me..." triggers this in everyone and it's dialled Up to Eleven near the end with "Burn with me, Martha..."

 - Only Smart People May Pass: In theory, the pub-quiz style problems are trivia passwords set by the crew.
 Too bad several crew members have either rotated out or been killed, leaving the Doctor and Martha to figure out most of the answers.